-By now, any number of participants in the Catholic blogosphere have announced, with some measure of fanfare, that they are giving up blogging and other forms of social media for Lent.
+By now, any number of participants in the Catholic blogosphere have announced, with some measure of fanfare, that they are giving up blogging and other forms of social media for Lent (or, in one case, announcing giving up blogging, and then spending more time on social media, and you know who you are, Skippy!).
 We're supposed to admire them.
-You're welcome to if you'd like (and in reading some of them over the years, they'd be doing us all a favor), but as for me, what follows is why I'm not giving up blogging for Lent.
+They're welcome to the exercise if they'd like (and in reading some of them over the years, they'd be doing us all a favor), but as for me, what follows is why I'm not giving up blogging for Lent.
 In addition, while not a complete treatise on the subject, this piece will serve to clear up some heretofore little-known aspects of the season.

 The Christian calendar has traditionally had numerous periods of fasting in anticipation of great feasts.
 In some parts of Europe, the "Saint Martin's Fast" would begin on the 11th of November ("Martinmas"), and continue until Christmas.
 Officially, however, the Roman (Latin) tradition would not begin the penitential season until the four Sundays before Christmas, the time of which is known as "Advent," or "the Coming."
 There were also the "Ember Days," three days of penance each occurring on a quarterly basis throughout the year.
 But it was the season of Lent which is known as "The Great Fast" of the Year of Grace.